 The Orange County DUI Defense Lawyer can minimize the impact of a DUI charge.
 Reach out to us immediately at 714-820-9592 to ensure the best result in your case.

-I was arrested for a DUI last year but Thomas, Michael, and Sabrina destroyed the prosecution's case against me and got it thrown out.
+I was arrested for a DUI last year, but Michael destroyed the prosecution's case against me and got it thrown out.
 I finally understand the difference between a lawyer and a law team.
 Thanks All.

 I thought it was nearly impossible to challenge a DUI charge, but Orange County DUI defense lawyer saved my license and got the charges reduced.
 Couldn't be happier with the results.

-Sabrina and her staff got my DUI with drug possession charges dismissed for lack of sufficient evidence and fought tirelessly to do so.
+MIchael and his staff got my DUI with drug possession charges dismissed for lack of sufficient evidence and fought tirelessly to do so.
 Their communication is what I hold most important because it kept me at ease during the whole trial.
 Strong law firm and recommended.

 I've had the pleasure of working with this team for quite a few years.
 They are talented, brilliant, trusted, and caring attorneys who fight diligently for their clients and get excellent results.
 Highly recommended.